joeyk16/predicta/README.md

  1. Save an image to a negative on a Clarifai model.
  2. Have multiple Clarifai models to train.
 At the moment you can just have 1.
  3. Environment variables.
- 4. Styling
+ 4. Styling.
- 5. Flash messages
+ 5. Flash messages.
- 6. Delete image
+ 6. Delete image.